FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 -----------------

 The ``flex-context`` is independent of the type of flexible device which is optimized.
-With the flexibility context, we aim to describe the system in which the flexible assets operates:
+With the flexibility context, we aim to describe the system in which the flexible assets operate:

 .. list-table::